binarybottle/engram/README.md

              Y  G  U  K  '-/  "_\  B  L  D  F  Q
              I  O  E  A  ,;?  .:!
 R  T  S  N  J
              V  Z  X  C  ([{  )]}  H  W  P  M

-The Engram key layout is available for Windows, macOS, or Linux and comes with [Keyman](https://keyman.com/desktop/) (also on [GitHub](https://github.com/keymanapp/keyboards/tree/master/release/e/engram)).

 See below for a full description and comparisons with other key layouts.